 The abdication of the emir in favor of his son, Tamim bin

-widespread changes at QIA.
+changes at QIA.
 The new emir initially retained the

 ambassadorial role of the fund’s chairman, while